 7. The jurisdiction of the Director of Residential Tenancies is outlined in sections 46 and 47 of the Residential Tenancies Act, 2018 (the Act).
-8. Also relevant and considered in this case is section 18 of the Act and rule 29 of The Rules of the Supreme Court, 1986.
+8. Also relevant and considered in this case is section 18 of the Act.

 Preliminary Matters